Outline of the Republic of Artsakh

 The following outline is provided as an overview and topical guide of the Republic of Artsakh and Nagorno-Karabakh region:

-Nagorno-Karabakh is a disputed region in the South Caucasus region of Eurasia.
-It encompasses the Republic of Artsakh, a de facto independent republic, and is de jure part of the Republic of Azerbaijan, about 270 km west of the Azerbaijani capital of Baku and neighboring Armenia.
+Nagorno-Karabakh is a region of the Republic of Azerbaijan in the South Caucasus region of Eurasia.
+It encompasses the former Republic of Artsakh, which was a de facto independent republic, and is de jure part of the Republic of Azerbaijan, about 270 km west of the Azerbaijani capital of Baku and neighbouring Armenia.